alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

 ## API

+### Some scenarios

+* User loads an LLM, opens a chat job and has a chat
+* User loads an LLM and prompts it to generate some text, then closes the job
+* User loads Whisper, partially and only encodes audio
+    * Then in the future only loads the Whisper decoder and decodes the saved results

+### API Design

 * The API is a first-class C++ API: It uses classes, throws exceptions, and doesn't shy away from C++ library types like `std::function` or `std::shared_ptr`.
+    * **Rationale**:
-    * **Rationale**: While C *is* the Lingua Franka of software engineering, C++ is simply easier to use.
-It's much easier to design and maintain a C++ API without paying the price for the abstraction.
+      * While C *is* the Lingua Franka of software engineering, C++ is simply easier to use.
+      * It's much easier to design and maintain a C++ API without paying the price for the abstraction.
 Templates, and destructors provide a way to expose complex behavior without burdening the users with a huge number of specific functions and gotchas.
 Exceptions provide a natural way to handle errors.
-Moreover many languages (like Java, Python, Lua, and others) provide ways to bind a C++ API in a much more natural way than a C one (including higher-order C++ constructs).
+      * Moreover many languages (like Java, Python, Lua, and others) provide ways to bind a C++ API in a much more natural way than a C one (including higher-order C++ constructs).
 It would be a shame to miss-out on this.
-Finally this is not banning a C interface.
+      * This is not to ban a C interface.
 A C interface will necessarily exist.
 Many languages would have an easier time with C. Still the "natural" programming language of the API and the only way to access low-level features would be C++.
     * We will provide API wrappers for popular languages
-    * We will provide REST and WebSocket interfaces to the API.
+    * Eventually we will provide REST and WebSocket interfaces to the API.
     * The C wrapper will be part of this repo.
     * Wrappers for other languages would come in separate repos using this one as a submodule or package.
 * SDK Glossary: